jupyter/kernel_gateway_bundlers/README.md

-# kernel_gateway_ms_download
+# Kernel Gateway Bundlers

-Converts a notebook to a kernel gateway microservice bundle for download
+Collection of reference implementation bundlers that convert, package, and deploy notebooks as standalone HTTP microservices beyond a kernel gateway.